aleksix/SwiftCompilers/README.md

 ## Description
 The application will read source code from "in.txt" file and try to evaluate them, writing the results to "out.txt".
-The expected "in.txt" is a file with source code, "out.txt" contains all found tokens or list with errors.
+The expected "in.txt" is a file with source code, "out.txt" contains all found tokens or list of errors.

 ## Getting Started